 The 2000 season began only seconds after the new millennium began, when Shirley matched up with Don Garlits in a special race at Moroso Motorsports Park in West Palm Beach, Florida and won.
 The next highlight of the season was to return to the U.S. Nationals in Indianapolis, where she qualified and brought down the house with a spectacular wheel stand in the first round.
 The effort was through the assistance of Goosehead.com with actor and American Graffiti star Richard Dreyfuss as a guest of the team for the weekend.
 They finished the season by qualifying 10th at the NHRA World Finals.

 With the help of Action Performance and Collectibles owner Fred Wagenhals, Shirley was able to return to the Indianapolis event in 2001 with a special paint scheme honoring her years as a funny car racer.
 The team qualified with their quickest and fastest time to date - 4.64 at 320.20 mph.
 Shirley went on to race at no less than five NHRA races in addition to her match race schedule.
 She qualified at each stop and went as far as the semifinals (at where else Columbus, Ohio!)
 She continued to beat the boys as well as other women who followed in her footsteps, with a long and distinguished career in professional motor sports as well as paving the way for women to enter the arena.
 Shirley Muldowney is a true champion by any standards.

-After forty years of racing, due to lack of funding, Shirley decided to retire from Professional Drag Racing in 2003 with the “Last Pass Tour” that ended in Pomona California at the World Finals, where she celebrated her career with great appraise and fan recognition.
+After forty years of racing, due to lack of funding, Shirley decided to retire from Professional Drag Racing in 2003 with the “Last Pass Tour” that ended in Pomona, Calif., at the World Finals, where she celebrated her career with great appraise and fan recognition.